jwhiss/testvault-alerts/README.md

 - **Python** – Necessary for compiling and running the program.
 Tkinter must be included with your python distribution.
 - **Google Chrome** and **ChromeDriver** – Selenium controls Chrome to download results.

+To read PDF results with optical character recognition, use the files from the `include-OCR` branch.
+This branch uses Tesseract and Poppler to convert and analyze PDFs.
 Packages can usually be installed from your system package manager.
 For example, on macOS using Homebrew:
 ```bash
 brew install tesseract poppler
 brew install --cask google-chrome chromedriver
 ```

-On Windows, download and install the Tesseract, Poppler and Chrome/ChromeDriver packages and ensure their executables are in your `PATH`.

 Once you have downloaded this repository and installed python and the above packages, install the specific python packages needed for this program.
 Navigate to the directory containing the repository, then use pip: